-In order to provide the necessary lift and thrust forces to life a payload of thirty pounds, the team decided on a coaxial octocopter design.
+In order to provide the necessary lift and thrust forces to lift a payload of thirty pounds, the team decided on a coaxial octocopter design.
 This means that there are eight motors and propellers on four arms, or two motors and propellers per arm.
-There is more room in between arms with four arms instead of the typical eight arms and thus larger propellers can be used in this configuration, allowing for improved lift and thrust forces as compared to the traditional radial configuration.
+There is more room in between arms with four arms instead of the typical eight arms and thus larger propellers can be used in this configuration.
+This allows for improved lift and thrust forces as compared to the traditional radial configuration.
 The frame of this rotorcraft has been successfully built.

 To prove the usefulness of the design, the team performed several analyses.
 These include the eCalc analysis discussed in section 4.3, the ergonomic analysis discussed in section 5.1, the stress analysis discussed in section 5.2, and the electrical hardware analysis discussed in section 5.3.
 The eCalc analysis helped the team to decide on a combination of components based on the estimated flight parameters the tool analyzes.
-The ergonomic analysis showed that removing the rotorcraft from the backpack was ergonomically sound, which means that the entire operation of carrying the rotorcraft and setting up the rotorcraft is safe for the user based on the assumption that the rotorcraft does not exceed the current acceptable maximum weight limit for a member of the United States Air Force.
-The stress analysis showed that the rotorcraft would not undergo permanent deformation during operation.
+The ergonomic analysis showed that removing the rotorcraft from the backpack was ergonomically sound.
+This means that the entire operation of carrying the rotorcraft and setting up the rotorcraft is safe for the user based on the assumption that the rotorcraft does not exceed the current acceptable maximum weight limit for a member of the United States Air Force.
+Also, the stress analysis showed that the rotorcraft would not undergo permanent deformation under the thirty pound load during operation.
 The electrical hardware analysis established the circuit design being used for the motors as well as the circuit design being used for the IMU sensor and microcontroller.

-The team ordered and received all the parts necessary for building the rotorcraft prototype.
-Additionally, the team successfully manufactured the top and base plates for the rotorcraft using the VARTM process of composite manufacturing.
+Additionally, the team ordered and received all the parts necessary for building the rotorcraft prototype.
+This includes successfully manufactured the two carbon fiber base plates for the rotorcraft using the VARTM process of composite manufacturing.
 More information on the manufacture of the plates can be found in section 6.1.

 Due to FAA restrictions and safety concerns, the team is unable to test the flight of the rotorcraft at this point in time.
-However, the rotorcraft assembly was completed and the team was able to prove the rotorcraft fits in the backpack, at least, without motors and propeller, and the motors, batteries, speed controllers, and propellers are compatible with each other.

-Although the team has not been able to test the flight of the rotorcraft at this point, the team plans to keep working and complete it before ending the semester.
-However, the team will only test four motors, two batteries, and two speed controller due to the incidents explained in section 9.2.
+The next steps in this project are to establish safety protocols for testing and find a testing location where the team can safely operate the rotorcraft and ensure it at a minimum hovers.
 There is much room for design improvement as the basis for future projects, including both areas where the team failed to fully meet objectives and areas that were determined to be outside of this project's scope.
-10. References